goldtreefrog/phonetic-spelling-api-capstone/README.md

 This is v1.0 of the app, but future enhancements are expected to include:

-*   Lookup meaning of selected word in English dictionary.
-*   Option(s) to read the instructions a buttons to the user.
+*   Option(s) to read the instructions and buttons to the user.
 (Remember the target audience is beginning spellers who probably do not read very well.)
+*   A "snippets" feature for temporarily storing words, phrases and longer text to new buttons, which the user can then click to speak them back.
+For example, the user could store "Mom" in one snippet, "Dad" in another, "I love you" in a third, and "I am hungry" in a fourth.
+After that, the user could make the computer say, "Mom, I am hungry" in just two clicks without having to retype anything.
-*   Use of a database and login capabilities so that users can store their writings.
+*   An attached database and login capabilities so that users can store their snippets for later sessions.
+*   Look up the meanings of selected word in English dictionary.